 Cheltenham Festivals and the British Council co-produce the FameLab International Final, which is held at the Cheltenham Science Festival each June.
 The competition began in Australia in 2014 and has attracted a diverse and vibrant range of early-career researchers.
 FameLab has gone from strength to strength in Australia, as evidenced by the record number of applicants received in 2016.

-In 2017, we'll be taking up the search for Australia's top science comuunicators once again.
+In 2017, we're taking up the search for Australia's top science comuunicators once again.
 We can't wait to find the most exciting and passionate researchers out there!

 FameLab is an exciting competition and so much more...